ymittal/yashmittal.me/pages/dating.md

 - Non-judgemental.
 My best friendships are with people who are kind in their hearts and deeply care about understanding each other.

 - A partnership full of growth.
-Someone who supports the other person's dreams, someone who's soft and candid.
+Someone who supports the other person thru the ups and downs, someone soft and candid.
 We laugh easily and tease each other.
 Good chemistry and intimacy.
 No topic is off the table and no walking on egg shells.

-- Someone down to explore, preferably not to "escape their reality."
-I want to see cool places, hear fun stories from strangers, and adventure.
-My travels aren't always vacation-y/comfortable, but I can adjust depending on my company.

 - A beautiful smile.